laoban-dev/laoban/README.md

         {"name": "link", "command": "${packageManager} link", "status": true, "directory": "dist"},
 ```
 This link command is now executed in the `dist` sub directory

+## inLinksOrder
+Some commands don't parallelise that well.
+For example if we are compiling projects, and some projects depend on other projects
+then we want to compile them in 'the right order'.

+Setting 'inLinksOrder' means that the links in the projectDetails are used to determine the order in which things are executed

+This can be seen using '-g | --generationPlan' as an option.
+This behavior can also be forced on any command by selecting  -l, --links

 ## env
 If a command needs access to environment variables (for example a port) these can be added.
 It is